timhoeppner/upb/readme.txt

 == UPGRADE ==
-Upload all the
-CHMOD the root UPB directory to 0777
+Upload all the files from upb2.2.7.zip and overwrite your current forum directory CHMOD the root UPB directory to 0777
   CHMOD the config.php to 0666

-Execute the update.php - it will automatically detect which version you are using and perform the necessary upgrades
+If current version is older than 2.2.6
+  Execute update.php
+  Execute upgrade.php

+If current version is 2.2.6
+  Execute upgrade.php

 ==IMPORTANT: AFTER INSTALLATION OR UPGRADE==